Fergiano/alx-system_engineering-devops/0x06-regular_expressions/README.md

-this is a readme for regular expressions
+this is a readme for regular expressions.